 SEE – BOOKINGS AND PRICES – FOR INDIVIDUALS, GROUPS AND SCHOOLS

 ‘Melbourne Walks, led by Meyer Eidelson, offers a simply superb introduction to the history of protest and justice issues in the City of Melbourne.
 The tour was characterised by impressive and comprehensive knowledge, high levels of engagement, good humour and practical concern for our high school students on a warmish afternoon.
 I am very comfortable in giving Melbourne Walks my unreserved endorsement.’
 Allan Ansell O.D.
 Sacred Heart College

 We recommend a Melbourne publication as an essential addition to your library!
 Radical Melbourne A Secret History (Vols 1 & 2) by Jill and Jeff Sparrow, Vulgar Press.

 SOME OF THEMES AND PLACES.
-Our route varies depending on your interests, construction, time of day or week and time available.
+Our route varies depending on your interests, construction, time of day or week.

 The Radical Evangelicals and Batmans Treaty: Bible House, Flinders Lane The Evangelicals and the Dutigalla Treaty.

 The Social Justice Collective: Ross House, Flinders Lane.